Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 The biggest reason was the spread of “no-fault” divorce laws.
 These laws made it easier for couples to end a marriage without blaming one person.

 California led this change in 1969, and the rest of the country soon followed.
-Cultural changes, like the Women’s Liberation movement and shifts in how Americans viewed relationships, added to the dramatic rise.
+Cultural changes, such as the Women’s Liberation movement and shifts in how Americans viewed relationships, contributed to the dramatic rise.

 By the early 1980s, U.S. divorce rates hit their highest levels, with nearly 23 divorces for every 1,000 married women.